Criswell-D/GAM305_Team4/README.md

 Team members each chose a specific element to produce.
 Each team member will be assigned a specific area of development(level design, player, etc.).

 Contributors( Devin Criswell, Korbin Minton, Ian Leszczynski, Alec Midgley)

+*Module Three Project Log - Team Development: QA and Testing Plan:
+How will you test objects, levels, and games during the development cycle?
+Develop a schedule and include:
+  Play Test:
+  Demo:
+  Code Release:

+What items will be tested?
+Include a checklist of items to be tested (pass/fail).

+How will you update the test plan to reflect changes to the game and design document?

+How will bugs be reported?

+How will the bugs and their changes be tracked over time?

+Contributors()